-- Travel on Transperth services - including trains, ferries and buses - will be free after midnight on December 31
+- Transperth travel to be free after midnight on December 31

 - More than 200 extra bus, train and ferry services will run into New Year's Day

-New Year's Eve revellers will have access to free, frequent and safe trips home with complementary travel on the Transperth network from midnight onwards, courtesy of the McGowan Government.
+New Year's Eve revellers will have access to free, frequent and safe trips home with complimentary travel on the Transperth network from midnight onwards.

 More than 200 additional services across trains, buses and ferries will operate after midnight.